ninewise/dissertation/on-the-side/applications.md

 on the taxonomic profile, functional profile and nutrient content was analyzed.
 For the taxonomic profile, UMGAP was used.
-To compare the taxonomic diversity amongst the 8 samples, a comparative frequency table was added to the UMGAP.
+To compare the taxonomic diversity amongst the 8 samples, a comparative frequency table was added to UMGAP.
 Assuming the data sets are stored in pairs of files, the following command will analyze all 8 paired-end samples.
-By putting them together in a single analysis, the UMGAP can reuse a memory-loaded index file.
+By putting them together in a single analysis, UMGAP can reuse a memory-loaded index file.

 ```shell
 $ umgap-analyse.sh \